Pinetop-Lakeside, Arizona

 Pinetop–Lakeside is a town in Navajo County, Arizona, United States.
-According to 2020 census, the population of the town is 4,557.
+According to 2020 census, the population of the town is 4,030.
 It was founded in 1984 when the neighboring towns of Pinetop and Lakeside merged.

 Pinetop–Lakeside is a popular summer resort and second-home area for Arizona desert residents.
 In 2002, a large forest fire, the Rodeo–Chediski Fire, threatened the town and forced an evacuation.

+History

+The town of Lakeside got its name from the area's lakes, and Pinetop got its name from a local saloon owner, Walt Rigney, who got the nickname "Pinetop" from the tall building of his saloon.

+Early Mormon settlers moved into the area around Pinetop-Lakeside in the mid-1880s, and were the primary non-native residents for much of the towns early history.
+The primary industry in that period were sawmills for the large, mature Ponderosa Pine forest that surround it.

+While the two towns of Pinetop and Lakeside merged in 1984, many residents and the US postal service consider them distinct communities.

 Geography

 According to the United States Census Bureau, the town has a total area of 11.3 sqmi, of which 11.3 sqmi is land and 0.1 sqmi (0.71%) is water.